DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 Pillar 2: ICT-Related Incident Reporting (Articles 17–23)

-- Number of clients/counterparties affected
+- Number of clients or counterparties affected

 - Duration of the incident